apg/sigusr2.net/src/be-moore-like-chuck.md

 generally, and a number of other accomplishments that I have only imagined.

-But, being more like Chuck isn't about being successful in the computing industry.
+Being more like Chuck isn't about being successful in the computing industry.
 No, it's about eschewing complexity in favor of simplicity and of efficiency.
 In favor of rapid, incremental development.
 It's about being brave enough to simplify our specifications of software to